 That’s exactly how she operates!
 She strives on that drama.
 She puts herself in places where no one would dare to go and she always manages to turn the situation around!
 Poor Julie!
 We love you!
 It’s going to be ok!

 She lives on that sick high of destroying all the things that are linked to the one she has chosen to destroy!
-Me, at the time!
+Me!
+For now!
 Slowly coming down the rabbit hole into the dark crevasses of her soul.
 Unaware.
 Unprepared.
 Fragile.
 This was going to be a long ride down to the hells of her miserable existence!

 “I’m just like a dog.
 I like to roll in people’s shit” – Julie